marcelm/cutadapt/doc/guide.rst

 ``--max-average-error-rate ERROR_RATE`` or ``--max-aer``
-    Similar to ``--max-expected-errors`` except that the number of expected errors is divided by the read length and the expected input is a fraction between 0.0 and 1.0.
+    Discard reads with more than ERROR_RATE average expected errors (total expected errors divided by the read length).
+ERROR_RATE must be between 0.0 and 1.0.

 ``--discard-casava``
     Discard reads that did not pass CASAVA filtering.
 Illumina’s CASAVA pipeline in